 (2) A park operator may make written amendments to the park rules of a residential park in accordance with this regulation.

-(3) An amendment does not have effect unless each resident of the residential park has been given written notice of the amendment.
+(3) An amendment does not have effect unless each tenant of the residential park has been given written notice of the amendment.

 (4) Except as provided in subregulation (5), notice must be given at least 30 days before the day on which the amendment is to have effect.